-The flavouring compounds of interest are produced by different routes of manufacturing, providing a purity ranging from 90% to 99% [3].
+The flavouring compounds of interest are produced by different routes of manufacturing, providing a purity ranging from 95% to 98% and 90% for the 3-ethylcyclopentan-1,2-dione [3].
 Mixtures of flavouring compounds are usual prepared as liquid (diluted in an appropriate solvent, such as propane-1,2-diol) or solid (with an inorganic carrier, such as silicic acid + calcium carbonate) formulations.